OpenKneeboard/OpenKneeboard/docs/api/messages.md

 To find IDs for the events that require them and for information on the tradeoffs of IDs vs names or indices, see the [remote controls documentation](../features/remote-controls.md).

-## Notes for OpenKneeboard v1.3 and below

-In OpenKneeboard v1.3 and below, all messages start with `com.fredemmott.openkneeboard/` - for example, `RemoteUserAction` is `com.fredemmott.openkneeboard/RemoteUserAction`.
-This extra prefix has been removed for v1.4.

 # MultiEvent

 Used to send multiple events in one go for performance; this can sometimes increase performance compared to sending separate messages.